My classroom procedures are introduced early in the year, in the order needed, but none without

 thereafter as necessary.
 Students are to

-raise their hands to speak and, in certain situations, fellow students will have
+raise their hands to speak and, often, fellow students will have

 to respond.
 To ensure participation,